 You may be able to negotiate a lower fee by hiring a local handyman that’s close by.
 If it’s convenient, they may waive or lower the fee.

 Luckily, there are plenty of price guides for different types of odd jobs.
 Here are some that you can use as a reference:

-As a general guide, Martin says his time for most tasks is around $30 per hour and that the person putting up the task should think about the total hours required.
+As a general guide, the person putting up the task should think about the total hours required.
 You should assess the total amount by working out the hours required for the task.

 Nigel adds that you should be considerate of the handyman’s additional costs when putting up a task, such as petrol to get to and from the job location.

 Know if you need to buy the building materials

 It’s another way you can save on handyman costs.
 For example, if you’re replacing a door, you buy the door, and the handyman installs it.

 Handymen typically expect to have to provide all equipment and materials required for any task unless you say otherwise.
 Depending on the complexity of the task, it’s best to let them.